StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 <br/>

-By pressing `KEY0`, the program is restarted, pressing `KEY1` leads to clearing the screen.
-The content reappears after pressing `KEY1` once again.
+By pressing `KEY0`, the program is restarted, pressing `KEY1` switches between displaying the current date and time, only displaying the time, and clearing the screen completely.

 Holding down `KEY0` for five seconds will shutdown the `Pico` safely.